tulibraries/cob_datapipeline/README.md

   13 of 13 variables successfully updated.
 ```

-You should update that `airflow-variables.json` file to have the variables you need for your local development environment.
+You should update that `airflow-variables.json` file to have the variables you need for your local development environment, particularly the `AIRFLOW_DATA_DIR` `AIRFLOW_HOME` variables, replacing `~/airflow` with the absolute path to your airflow installation.
 Note: Airflow does then later update these variables during processes.

 **Set DAG Required Airflow Connections for Local Airflow**